TREASURIES-U.S. yields shoot higher after Powell sets hawkish tone

 "This should push front-end rates higher, keep the curve flat (inverted) as the market pencils in more cuts, and likely keep long-end rates under some downward pressure as the market starts to pencil in a harder landing ahead," Goldberg told the Reuters Global Markets Forum.

-The yield on the benchmark 10-year note US10YT=RR rose 9 basis points to 4.151%, while the two-year US2YT=RR yield, which typically moves in step with interest rate expectations, was up 13.3 basis points at 4.703%.
+The yield on the benchmark 10-year note US10YT=RR rose 6.9 basis points to 4.130%, while the two-year US2YT=RR yield, which typically moves in step with interest rate expectations, shot up 14 basis points to a fresh 15-year high of 4.710%.

+Before June, the two-year yield had never breached 3% in 14 years and had spent most of that time well below 1.5%.

 Price